godaddy/gasket/docs/upgrade-to-6.md

 There are several changes to [@gasket/plugin-intl].
 Unfortunately, some of these may be breaking changes depending on how your app consumes the plugin.
-In this section we will walk through the potential adjustments require to upgrade this plugin.
+In this section, we will walk through the potential adjustments require to upgrade this plugin.

 _Impacted Plugins/Packages: `@gasket/plugin-intl`_

 ### Simplified deployments

-We've simplified how the plugin works with source locales files so that they can be more easily deployed to a CDN along with other static content.
+We've simplified how the plugin works with source locales files to be more easily deployed to a CDN along with other static content.
 The locale files are now no longer copied to a `build/` dir, but now stay put.
 By default, the [@gasket/plugin-intl] will now look for these under `public/locales/`, however this can be configured with the `intl.localesDir` [config options].

 ```diff
 // gasket.config.js